How Much in Social Security Disability Benefits Can You Get?

 Can the Amount of Your SSDI Check Change?

-Most years, your monthly SSDI payment will go up, thanks to Social Security's annual cost of living adjustment (COLA).
+Most years, your monthly SSDI payment will go up, thanks to Social Security's annual cost-of-living adjustment (COLA).
 You can find the annual COLA here.

 Once you're eligible for Medicare benefits (two years after you become entitled to SSDI benefits), the cost of Medicare Part B will be taken directly out of your Social Security check.
-Most people will pay a premium of $185 for Part B in 2025, but the amount can be quite a bit higher for those with high income.
+Most people will pay a premium of $185 for Part B in 2025, but the amount can be quite a bit higher for those with high household income.

 If you have low income, a Medicare Savings Program can pay your Part B premium.